Countly/countly-sdk-documentation/sdk_dev_guide/current.md

   - If global view segmentation set, it is added
   - If it is the first view in the session "start" added
   - "visit", "segment", "name" parameters added which key length SDK internal limit is applied to the name.
-- Records the view event
+- Records the view event with calculated segmentation
 - Returns the view ID generated
 </pre>
 <p>
   For instance method <strong>startAutoStoppedView</strong> with segmentation
 </p>
 <pre>String CountlyInstance.<strong>startAutoStoppedView</strong>(viewName: String, segmentation: Map&lt;String, Object&gt;)

+// <strong>Valid values</strong>
+Only non-empty values accepted, and segmentation is validated by the constraints mentioned above.
+Segmentation can be nullable.

 // <strong>Logic</strong>
 Same as startAutoStoppedView(viewName) but allows attaching segmentation data for that specific view start.